 Back in April, Mourinho castigated Shaw for a perceived lack of ambition.

 “I cannot compare the way he trains, the way he commits, the focus, the ambition.
 I cannot compare.
 He is a long way behind,” said Mourinho.

 Mourinho’s impatience at Shaw’s halted development is evident.
 The young England international, signed from Southampton for £27million in the summer of 2014, has struggled to break into the line-up at Old Trafford this term having recovered from a horrific leg break suffered in 2015.

-But there are plenty of reasons to believe that Mourinho would be making a mistake by giving up on Shaw so soon.
+But there are plenty of reasons to believe that the United boss would be making a mistake by giving up on Shaw so soon.